Maryland Voluntary Disclosure Attorney

 The OVDP now applies a 50 percent offshore penalty if a foreign financial institution at which a taxpayer has or had an account has been publicly identified as being under investigation by the IRS for helping to facilitate tax evasion.
 The penalty also applies if the foreign financial institution where an investor had offshore funds has been publicly identified as being in a cooperation agreement with the IRS.
 The 2012 OVDP had already increased penalties from the 2011 Offshore Voluntary Disclosure Initiative, as the 2011 initiative imposed penalties up to 20 percent of the highest aggregate value of offshore funds while the 2012 initiative raised these penalties to 27.5 percent.
 The trend has been increased penalties for willful violators.

-The voluntary disclosure lawyers at Thorn Law Group can help you to understand potential penalties that could be assessed under the current OVDP so you can understand the consequences that you could face for participation in the most current version of the voluntary disclosure program.
+The voluntary disclosure lawyers at US International Tax Advisors can help you to understand potential penalties that could be assessed under the current OVDP so you can understand the consequences that you could face for participation in the most current version of the voluntary disclosure program.
 The IRS has made clear that the terms of the OVDP Program could change at any time and the IRS states that it could “increase penalties or limit eligibility in the program for all or some taxpayers or defined classes of taxpayers.”
 The IRS also indicates that the program could be ended at any time.
 As penalties did increase in 2012 and 2014, compared with prior versions of the OVDP, taxpayers should be wary of the potential that delaying the resolution of their tax compliance problems could result in a more substantial penalty in the future.

 What is the Purpose of IRS Voluntary Disclosure?